Fitting in All of the Things to Do on Mackinac Island Will Take at Least One Full Day

-At a minimum, plan to spend at least one full day on Mackinac Island.
+At a minimum, plan to spend at least one full day to try and fit in as many things to do on Mackinac Island as you can.

 If you arrive on an early ferry and leave after dinner you will have time to see the whole island.